r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Screenshots ==

+1. Fully integrated with the Gutenberg aka New Editor.
-1. Optimize Content without any hassle.
+2. Optimize Content without any hassle and works with the Classic Editor.
-2. Analyze your website's SEO with one click and fix the issues.
+3. Analyze your website's SEO with one click and fix the issues.
-3. Simple Setup Wizard with 1-Click Importer.
+4. Simple Setup Wizard with 1-Click Importer.
-4. Support for 12+ Rich Snippet types.
+5. Support for 12+ Rich Snippet types.
-5. No need to pay any service when you can track keyword ranking change from our own Search Console.
+6. No need to pay any service when you can track keyword ranking change from our own Search Console.
-6. Comes with in-built options for social media optimization.
+7. Comes with in-built options for social media optimization.
-7. Rank Math Comes with 404 monitor and easy to use Redirection Manager.
+8. Rank Math Comes with 404 monitor and easy to use Redirection Manager.
-8. Comes with 1-Click Importer for many SEO plugins.
+9. Comes with 1-Click Importer for many SEO plugins.
-9. Powerful XML Sitemap.
+10. Powerful XML Sitemap.
-10. Role Manager gives you full control.
+11. Role Manager gives you full control.
 Useful for multi-author sites.
-11. Rank Math Comes with 10+ FREE Module.
+12. Rank Math Comes with 10+ FREE Module.

 == Changelog ==

+= 1.0.36.1 [Dec 19, 2019] =
+* Fixed "Cannot read property 'snippetType' of undefined" error on some installations
+* Removed the notice to re-connect the account.
+You can do so by heading to Rank Math > Dashboard > Help Tab

-= 1.0.35.3 [Nov 25, 2019] =
+= 1.0.36 [Dec 18, 2019] =
+* [HUGE!]
+Added complete Gutenberg support.
+The new editor will be [shown in the sidebar](https://i.rankmath.com/U44EB5)
+* [HUGE!]
+Added a filter to add unlimited Focus keywords.
+[Here's the code](https://rankmath.com/kb/filters-hooks-api-developer/#unlimited-keywords)
+* Added [Nofollow, & Sponsored options](https://i.rankmath.com/6khs6N) for the links in the Gutenberg/new editor as well
-* Added a filter to modify Advanced Robots using a new filter: `rank_math/frontend/advanced_robots`
+* Added a filter to bring the old Rank Math box in the new editor area.
+[Here's the code](https://rankmath.com/kb/filters-hooks-api-developer/#disable-gutenberg-sidebar)
+* Added ACF integration in the sidebar edition of Rank Math as well
-* Added a condition to hide Search Console widget from the dashboard if the module is inactive
+* Added a new smoother way to connect the Rank Math account.
+PLEASE RECONNECT your account from inside the plugin
+* Added an email notification to be sent every time Rank Math gets auto-updated
+* Added Elementor's compatibility with the Sitemap module of Rank Math to make it efficient
+* Added a clear warning of unsupported Review Schema type.
+Please convert to the new system by [following this guide](https://rankmath.com/kb/how-to-fix-review-schema-errors/) (if you haven't already)
+* Removed 'Flesch Reading Score' test
+* Improved the performance of the post editor area to load faster
-* Improved the Shortcode output of various Schema types
+* Improved the Review Schema of the supported Schema types to include single-author rating instead of aggregateRating.
+Props to [Matthew](https://www.matthewwoodward.co.uk/)
+* Improved Rich Snippet Shortcode's output
+* Improved the integration with WooCommerce
-* Improved the translation of German letters with the Rank Math SEO plugin
+* Improved the analysis of a focus keyword.
+Now the keywords with a comma are treated separately
-* Improved content analysis for WooCommerce to include product's short description
+* Improved Power Words library to fix some typos
-* Improved WooCommerce Schema's output to exclude MPN values via the Brand value
+* Fixed an incompatibility with PHP 7.4
-* Fixed redirection issues with the `.htaccess` file export with 410 type
+* Fixed an error with the Schema Markup becoming unreadable in some cases
-* Fixed an issue where incorrect author Robots values were being imported
+* Fixed the missing fields in the Dentist Schema markup
-* Fixed an error in BuddyPress's module
+* Fixed an error where users were unable to access the setup wizard in some cases
+* Fixed small issues detected by Rollbar to make the plugin more performant
-* Fixed an issue where author pages were showing a warning when admin menu bar was enabled
+* Fixed an issue where the Rank Math's admin toolbar JS was running even if the admin bar was disabled by an admin
-* Fixed an error with the output of the title of author archive pages
-* Fixed an error of `datePublished` & `dateModified` showing an incorrect time when timezone was not set to UTC
+* Fixed many minor styling issues in the backend
+* Please note that the minimum version to run Rank Math is now WordPress 4.9

 Full changelog can be found here - **[Rank Math SEO changelog](https://s.rankmath.com/changelog)**